 Epiphany Lutheran Church announces a new confidential “Faith Circle,” Metanoia House, for those who struggle to cope with addiction, either personally or through the addiction of a loved one, friend or colleague.
-Metanoia House will gather twice a month on Friday evenings from 6:30 – 7:30 pm, beginning September 14, 2018, in Schaeffer Memorial Chapel, 7887 Poplar Avenue, Germantown.
 Schaeffer Memorial Chapel is located on the grounds of Kingsway Christian Church, next to Whole Foods.
 Metanoia House Faith Circle gatherings are “come as you are” and all people ages 18+ are welcome, regardless of their faith tradition.
+Metanoia House is currently on hiatus.
+Please check the calendar below to find out when it will be meeting again.

 Reverend Monica Weber, pastor of Epiphany Lutheran Church and leader of Metanoia House, explains, “‘Metanoia' means “to turn around” in Greek; in the New Testament, ‘metanoia' describes a person’s decision to walk away from past behaviors and mistakes, and journey toward a full and happier life through faith in God.
 Through our belief in Jesus Christ, God forgives us, no matter what we do.
 God creates us to live joyful lives regardless of the wrong turns we’ve made.
 We invite anyone who struggles to cope with addiction to join this new faith circle and walk with us as we practice the intention of metanoia."